Azure-Samples/acr-build-helloworld-node/README.md

 ### Quickstart

-Although intended for use with the companion articles, you can perform the following steps run the sample application (requires a local [Docker](http://docker.com) installation).
+Although intended for use with the companion articles, you can perform the following steps to run the sample application.
+These steps require a local [Docker](http://docker.com) installation.

 1. `git clone https://github.com/Azure-Samples/acr-build-helloworld-node`
 1. `cd acr-build-helloworld-node`